-- The maximum dissemination and knowability of this Code; - The conduct of audits of reports of violations of this Code and the application of sanctions in the event of infringements thereof by current regulations; - The periodic updating of this Code, based on needs that arise from time to time, including in light of the above activities.
+- The maximum dissemination and knowability of this Code; - The conduct of audits of reports of violations of this Code and the application of sanctions in the event of infringements thereof by current regulations; - The periodic updating of this Code, based on occasional needs, including in light of the above activities.

 Without prejudice to the powers of the corporate bodies by the law, all recipients of this Code must cooperate in its implementation within the limits of their competencies and functions.